Students at US colleges and universities have several options for housing accommodations.

 Apartments located near campus tend to cost more to rent than apartments farther from campus.
 Apartment regulations, established by city authorities, will limit the number of people permitted to live in each apartment.

-Sometimes several students go in together to rent a house.
+Sometimes several students will join together to rent a house.
 Unless you share the expenses among three or four other students, houses tend to cost more than most students can afford.
-In a house, the cost of utilities (heat, electricity, water, and garbage removal) will usually run higher, and residents usually have to keep up the yard.
+In a house, the cost of utilities (heat, electricity, water, and garbage removal) will usually run higher, and residents usually have to maintain the yard.
 As with apartments, houses closer to campus usually cost more, and the number of people permitted to live in them may be limited.

 For information about on-campus dormitories and family housing, contact the International Student Office, Student Services Office, or Campus Housing Agency at your campus.

 Some schools will offer access to databases of available housing above and beyond what they have available on campus.
-They might list anything from available rooms in homes, to nearby apartments and even houses for rent.
+They might list available rooms in homes, nearby apartments, and houses for rent.
 Of course, depending on how well they maintain the listings, the information may or may not be current or helpful.

 For off-campus housing, these tips will help you get started looking for an apartment or house:

 Whenever possible, begin your inquiries into housing as early as you can after choosing a particular university.
-Housing in areas near a university campus stay in high demand and get snatched up very quickly.
+Housing in areas near a university campus stay in high demand and are filled up very quickly.